Information & Resources for Downtowns during COVID-19

 Support Local is an initiative by Gannett, a news media corporation that includes USA Today and multiple other brands.
 Businesses and customers can add businesses located anywhere in the US.

-Austin Creative Alliance has established The Artists Emergency Relief Fund to help artists in Greater Austin maintain their personal and financial stability in these uncertain times.
+Austin Creative Alliance has established The Artists Emergency Relief Fund to help artists in Greater Austin maintain their personal and financial stability.
 Artists may apply for up to $500 to replace verifiable lost income due to the cancellation of a specific, scheduled gig or opportunity (i.e. commissions, performances, contracts) due to Coronavirus/COVID-19 precautionary measures.
 Applications are reviewed on an ongoing basis, and are subject to approval and available funds.
-Click here for information

 Resources for Small Businesses